Gov. Bill Walker has appointed Shirley Marquardt as the state's new director of boards and commissions.

 The former Unalaska mayor is moving to Anchorage to start her full-time job next month.

-In her new role, Marquardt will vet candidates for the hundreds of appointments the governor makes each year -- from the Board of Fisheries to the Alaska Humanities Forum to the Marijuana Control Board.
+In her new role, Marquardt will vet candidates for the many appointments the governor makes each year -- from the Board of Fisheries to the Alaska Humanities Forum to the Marijuana Control Board.

 Walker spoke highly of Marquardt when he visited the island in October.